karim-alweheshy/InjectionLiteSampleBazelProject/README.md

 ### Development Workflow (Command Line)
 1. Build and run the app: `bazel run //:InjectionLiteSampleBazelProjectApp`
-2. Make changes to Swift files (e.g., `ContentView.swift`)
+2. The wrapper will auto-launch `tools/injection/InjectionNext.app` if needed and register the workspace for watching
-3. Save the file - InjectionLite will automatically reload the changes
+3. Make changes to Swift files (e.g., `ContentView.swift`) and save
-4. See your changes reflected in the running app without restart
+4. InjectionLite will hot-reload changes in the running app (simulator)

 ## Option 2: Xcode Development